-The stereo in your boat is equipped with an AM/FM radio, CD player, MP3 Jack, and premium water resistant speakers.
-The power source is located near your AM/FM receiver in the cabin of your boat.
-The stereo also has a digital clock and antenna lead.
-Our sound systems are Sirius Satellite Ready and some models are equipped with satellite-ready antenna and receiver with six months of free activation.
+The stereo in your boat is equipped with an AM/FM radio, MP3 Jack, and premium water resistant speakers.
+The stereo also has an antenna lead.
 The stereo will turn off when motor is cranked.
 This is normal operation.
 The stereo memory has power at all times.